karthik-44/WorkRelatedFatalityStudy/README.md

 - Read the raw data from the .csv file provided.
 - Clean the data as per our analysis requirement.
 - Create a clean dataset which is ready for our analysis.
-- Install and configure MySQL Database server.
+- Install and configure MySQL Database server.(Optional)
-- Create the database(schema), user and import the cleaned dataset as a table.
+- Create the database(schema), user and import the cleaned dataset as a table.(Optional)
 - Perform the analysis.
+(Done in two methods - using pandas dataframes, SQL queries)